browserid-dev/browserid-docs/guides/getting-started.md

 :::tabs
 == Client-side (Browser)

 ```typescript
 import { trustDevice } from "@zeroness/web";

 const { publicKey } = await trustDevice();
 ```

 :::

 ## Registering the public key

-To register the public key with Zeroness, you will need to use your project's `projectId` and `apiKey`.
+To register the public key with BrowserID, you will need to use your project's `projectId` and `apiKey`.

-You can find these in the [Zeroness dashboard](https://dash.zeroness.dev).
+You can find these in the [BrowserID dashboard](https://dash.zeroness.dev).

 ### Server-side